 Company or Carrier vs. Agency -- An agency is a business that represents one or more insurance carriers.
-Consumers and businesses normally purchase policies directly from agencies, and agencies represent the carriers through which the policies are issued.
+Consumers and businesses normally purchase policies directly from agencies, and agencies represent the carriers that issue the policies.
 Agencies often also service the policies issued by carriers, acting as a liaison between the consumer and the carrier.